adityaIyerramesh98/adityaIyerramesh98/README.md

 This is Aditya Iyer Ramesh, I know that sounds like a pretty strechy name, but yeah you can call me **"Aditya"**!!

-Am a **ChemE Undergrad** and my _current research_ involves areas pertinent to:
+Apart from coffee, anthying which related _"Nanotechnology with Space propulsion/Space research"_ excites me to delve more onto the same.
+Majored as a **ChemE Undergrad**, my _current research_ involves areas pertinent to:

-  💡 **Computational Nanotechnology, Effect of Nanofluids inside HXs using ANSYS.**
+  💡 **Computational Nanotechnology.**

+  💡 **Multiphase Flows largely based on evaporation-condensation heat transfer in Air-breathing Engines.

-  💡 **Turbulence Reacting and Shear Flows (Turbulence Modelling), Multiphase Flows and High Schmidt Number Scalar Mixing.**
+  💡 **Turbulence Reacting Flows (Turbulence Modelling).**

-  💡 **Compressible Flows, Gas-Liquid Flows, Gas-Particle Flows and Subsonic and Supersonic Noise Simulations (A Retrospective Analysis).**
+  💡 **Compressible Flows with Low mach, Gas-Liquid Flows, Computational Heat Transfer, Supersonic and Hypersonic Flows.**

+  💡 **High-fidelity DNS using Low reynolds number.**

-  💡 **MD Simulations using KMC Method, Chemical Reaction Engineering and Kinetic Theory.**
+  💡 **MD Simulations largely using Kinetic Monte Carlo method assisted with some "py" packages.**

-  💡 **LES and DNS with low mach and reynold numbers including small scales, FEA using Fluid Mechanics.**

 Possessing good working knowledge on wet research with utilization of Softwares and Packages including: